mharnold/spiderosm/README.txt

 shp2geojson.py  This version does not directly support shapefile output, though this will likely be added in the future.

-OSM (.osm.xml and .osm.pdf)
+OSM (overpass API, .osm.xml, and .osm.pbf)
 ---------------------------
-Import of OSM data is supported via the imposm parser (osm.py)
+Import of OSM data is supported via the overpass API.
+In addition .osm.xml files can be parsed by spiderosm.
+OSM binary files (.osm.pbf) parsing is currently supported via the optional python package imposm.parser (not available for windows.)

 COORDINATE REFERENCE SYSTEMS